SergeyKharkovshchenko/movies-explorer-frontend/README.md

 # Movies Browser - work example of Sergey Kharkovshchenko

 ## Decription
+For ease of use you can use
+login: test111@test.ru
+password: test111

+## Decription

 Movies Browser is a service, that allows to find a movie by request, save it in your personal account or purchase.